rabstolaf/bwsys/06_golden-node-configuration.md

 ***

-This is the end of the Cluster Manager Training!
+This is the end of the Remote Cluster Manager Training!
 Congratulations for making it!
 Feel free to go through the training multiple times as that will give you a better understanding of how everything works.
 There will be several other documents with information about other stuff you can learn.